MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 integers that are interpreted as an epoch in milliseconds.
 Instead we can change the representation of these timestamps so that the X most significant bits are used for the epoch and the Y least significant bits are used for a counter.
 Every 1 millisecond the X bits are increased by 1 and the Y bytes are all reset to 0.
 Every write increments the Y bits by 1.
-This would allow us to have 2^Y concurrent writes per millisecond, without blocking any queries.
+This would allow us to have 2^Y writes per millisecond, without blocking any queries.
 Any write in excess of 2^Y per millisecond must be blocked until the next millisecond.

 Note: Increasing the size of the timestamp type would give more flexibility (for example to 128 bits).